HenrivantSant/henri/README.md

 composer require henrivantsant/henri
 ```

+## Deprecated
+Only security updates  will be done on this package.
+Recent package moved to https://github.com/HenrivantSant/swift.

 ### Purpose
 This framework is not intended for building websites or big applications.
 The purpose of this framework is to provide a simple set of basic tools to build simple services, like:
 - Simple webservice